petrikvladimir/rlpyt_utils/ReadMe.md

 # Utils
 ## Exponential reward

 Computes unit reward for vector.
-Parameter _b_ is used to specify lengthscale of the reward according to the table:
+Parameter _b_ is used to specify lengthscale of the reward according to the tables:

 exp | d=0.01 | d=0.05 | d=0.1 | d=0.5 | d=1.0 | d=5.0 | d=10.0
 --- | --- | --- | --- | --- | --- | --- | ---